lammps/lammps/doc/src/fitpod.rst

 and  more transferable atomic representation than any particular individual PES :math:`E(\boldsymbol R, \boldsymbol Z, \boldsymbol \eta, \boldsymbol \mu^*)`.

-We propose specific forms of the parametrized potentials for one-body, two-body, and three-body interactions.
-We apply the Karhunen-Loeve expansion to snapshots of the parametrized potentials to obtain sets of orthogonal basis functions.
+We propose specific forms of the parameterized potentials for one-body, two-body, and three-body interactions.
+We apply the Karhunen-Loeve expansion to snapshots of the parameterized potentials to obtain sets of orthogonal basis functions.
 These basis functions are aggregated according to the chemical elements of atoms, thus leading to multi-element proper orthogonal descriptors.